OCA/connector-salesforce/connector_salesforce/README.rst

 #######

 Go to the menu `Connector -> Salesforce -> Salesforce backend` and create a new backend.
-Go to the Authentication Pane of your backend and enter the following parameters:
+Go to the `Authentication` page of your backend and input the following parameters:

  - `Authentication Method`: Choose oauth2
- - `URL`: Enter the URL of your Salesforce instance
+ - `URL`: Input the URL of your Salesforce instance
  - `Connect on sandbox instance`: Check it if you are working on a sandox Salesforce instance
- - `OAuth2 Consumer Key`: Enter the consumer key provided by Salesforce app
+ - `OAuth2 Consumer Key`: Input the consumer key provided by Salesforce app
- - `OAuth2 secret`: Enter the consumer secret provided by Salesforce app
+ - `OAuth2 secret`: Input the consumer secret provided by Salesforce app
- - `Public secure URL of Odoo (HTTPS)`: Enter the callback URL you have enterd by Salesforce
+ - `Public secure URL of Odoo (HTTPS)`: Input the callback URL you have specified in Salesforce
- - `OAuth2 client authorization code`: Enter the authorization code provided by Salesforce app
+ - `OAuth2 client authorization code`: Input the authorization code provided by Salesforce app

-Choose a default shop in `Import/Export Configuration` pane and save your backend.
+Choose a default shop in `Import/Export Configuration` page and save your backend.

-Then simply press `the Authorize Odoo in Salesforce` and follow the instruction provided in Salesforce.
+Then simply press the `Authorize Odoo in Salesforce` button and follow the instruction provided in Salesforce.
 Once done, your application must be authorized in Salesforce and tokens must be present in backend.

-!!!Only the OAuth flow is production proof.
-Other Authentication methods are still exprimental!!!
+Security warning: Only the OAuth flow is production proof.
+Other Authentication methods are still exprimental!

-User Password flow
+User Authentication process
-******************
+***************************

 This flow allows a user to connect to api using SOAP access in order to get a token.
-This approach is simpler but less secure.
 The first step is to pass the domain of your Salesforce instance and an access token straight in Odoo backend.

-You must have the full URL e.g (https://na1.salesforce.com) of your instance.
+You must have the full URL of your instance (e.g. https://na1.salesforce.com)

-There are also two means of authentication:
+You need to select one of the two supported  means of authentication:

 - Using username, password and security token
 - Using IP filtering, username, password and organizationId

-Simply choose corresponding authentication method and set required fields.
+Security Warning: This approach is simpler but less secure than Oauth authentication process.

 Configure Import Export with Salesforce
 ---------------------------------------

-Now your backend is set and open in the `Import/Export Configuration` pane
+Once you backend is set up you can configure your synchronization flow in the `Import/Export Configuration` page.

-Products Synchronisation
+Products Synchronization
 ************************

-  The first step is to choose the Direction of the product synchronisation.
-Once set you should not change it.
+The first step is to choose the direction of the product synchronization.
+Once set, you should not change it anymore.

 **  There is the possibility to do an initial import of the product and then change the direction **

 Product Type Mapping
 ********************

-The product type of Salesforce can not be imported and mapped as is.
+Salesforce product type of Salesforce can not be imported and mapped in Odoo.
-You have to manually set the mapping under the `Product Configuration` section.
+For this reason, you have to manually set the mapping in the `Product Configuration` section.
+Simply select the Odoo type and link it with the corresponding Salesforce type.

-Simply choose the Odoo type and enter the corresponding name of the Salesforce type.
+Simply choose the Odoo type and input the corresponding name of the Salesforce type.

 Price Book mapping
 ##################

-The currencies of Salesforce can not be imported and mapped as is.
+Salesforce currencies can not be imported and mapped in Odoo.
 You have to manually set the mapping under the `Product Book Entry Configuration` section.

-Simply choose an Odoo pricelist version and map it with a Currency ISO code available in Salesforce
+Simply select an Odoo pricelist version with desired currency and link it with a Currency ISO code available in Salesforce.

 Once done, it should look like this: